Today's Articles

 *On this date in 1876, the American national election resulted in the illegal use of the Poll Tax in the United States.

-Although often associated with states of the former Confederate States of America, poll taxes were also in place in northern and western states, including California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont, and Wisconsin.
+Although often associated with states of the former Confederate States of America, poll taxes were also in place in northern and western states, California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont, and Wisconsin.
 Property taxes assumed a larger share of tax revenues as land values rose when population increases encouraged settlement of the American West.
 In the United States, paying a poll tax was a prerequisite to registration for voting in many states.
 The tax emerged through Rutherford B. Hayes in the 1876 election as part of the Jim Crow laws.

 After the Fifteenth Amendment, many Southern states enacted poll tax laws to restrict voting rights.
 The laws often included a grandfather clause, which allowed any adult male whose father or grandfather had voted in a specific year before the abolition of slavery to vote without paying the tax.